Albert Riera

-Albert Riera Ortega (born 15 April 1982) is a Spanish former footballer who played as left winger but also as a left-back, currently manager of Slovenian club Olimpija Ljubljana.
+Albert Riera Ortega (born 15 April 1982) is a Spanish professional football manager and former player who is the manager of Slovenian PrvaLiga club Celje.

-He made a name for himself at Espanyol (with whom he won a Copa del Rey and reached the 2007 UEFA Cup Final) and also played professionally in France, England, Greece, Turkey, Italy and Slovenia, notably spending three years with Galatasaray.
+He played as a left winger, and also as a left-back.
+He made a name for himself at Espanyol (with whom he won a Copa del Rey and reached the 2007 UEFA Cup final) and also played professionally in France, England, Greece, Turkey, Italy and Slovenia, notably spending three years with Galatasaray.

 Riera won 16 caps for Spain, representing the nation at the 2009 Confederations Cup.
+He began managing in 2022, leading Olimpija Ljubljana to the Slovenian PrvaLiga title and cup for a double in his first season.

 Club career

 Mallorca

 Born in Manacor, Balearic Islands, Riera started his professional career with hometown club Mallorca.
-He could only total 11 La Liga appearances in his first two seasons.
+He made his first-team debut on 25 February 2001 under Luis Aragonés in La Liga, as a 71st-minute substitute for Lluís Carreras in a 2–1 loss at Racing de Santander, and scored his first goal on 27 May by coming off the bench to conclude a 4–0 home win over Rayo Vallecano that secured a UEFA Champions League place.
+He totalled 17 games and three goals in his first two seasons.

 In the 2002–03 campaign, already an undisputed starter, Riera helped the local team to the conquest of the Copa del Rey, and scored four league goals in 35 games.

 Bordeaux

 In the summer of 2003, Riera moved to Bordeaux.
-He made 66 competitive appearances for the Ligue 1 side over a two-year spell, netting nine times.
+He made 66 competitive appearances for the Ligue 1 side over a two-year spell, netting nine times; this included five in a run to the quarter-finals of the UEFA Cup in his first season before elimination by eventual winners Valencia.